tSynsth/ts-wp-plugin-template/README.md

 ## Branches and Variations

-According to the type of plugin being about to be developed, she/he shall look at the appropriate plugin template variation that was built upon separate branches.
+According to the type of plugin being developed, she/he shall look at the appropriate plugin template variation that was built upon separate branches.

 ```
 ts-wp-plugin-template